NotRequiem/screenshare-tool/README.md

 # Introduction
 This versatile screenshare tool is dedicated to accurately detecting various forms of cheats, macros, injectors, and any unauthorized modifications on video game servers (Minecraft Java, Minecraft Bedrock, Rust, FiveM, Roblox, GTA V, etc.).
 The tool ensures a robust defense against false positives and implements anti-forensic methods to safeguard the integrity of its detection mechanisms.

 Please note that this tool exclusively retrieves information generated since the last boot time.
+The code is just meant to work and not to be professional at all.

+To use the tool, just run it and nothing else.
+The tool does not need specific explanations on how to be used.
+You can use the "-i" or "-I" parameter when running the tool in the consoleto make it only print important information and not what the tool is scanning.

 # Currently In Development

-- Adding JumpLists as a forensic artifact to detect file execution.
+- Adding JumpLists (Automatic and Custom Destinations parsing) as a forensic artifact to detect file execution.

 # Detections